The team

 And various collaborators as projects arise

-To ensure the success of all Bankiva projects, we call on a wide range of skills in graphic design (graphic facilitation with Margot or François, illustrations and computer graphics with Nicolas or Marie, for example), mediation (with environmental consultation specialists, for example) or with other specialists in the field (such as ETRE, for projects requiring specialized expertise in felling conditions).
+To successfully carry out all of Bankiva’s projects, we draw on a wide range of expertise as needed, including graphic design (graphic facilitation with Margot or François, and illustrations and computer graphics with Nicolas or Marie, for example), mediation (with specialists in environmental consultation, for example), or other subject matter experts (such as the ETRE firm for projects requiring specialized expertise in logging conditions).

 Find out more about setting up the office